 My last really bad suicidal phase was in March this year.
 I spent days thinking back and forth about the best place to kill myself because I didn't want to ruin my flatmate's apartment.
 Generally speaking, most of my suicidal thoughts have been ruined by the fact that I always wonder who has to clean up after me.
 But this time there was another thought.

 At the beginning of The Dead Poets Society, Robin Williams whispers “Carpe Diem” into the ears of his students at a narrow-minded elite school.
-And in the same voice I could hear it whisper “You've never seen Good Will Huntingon the big screen!”.
+And in the same voice I could hear it whisper “You've never seen Good Will Hunting on the big screen!”.
 And that's why we're here today and that's why I'm still here.
 So between you and I, we know how incredibly down battling depression can get you.
 You can hardly find the energy to take a shower, but you always find enough self-loathing lying around on the way to the bathroom, you don't want to talk to anyone and yet you're supposed to be on the phone to half the German Medical Association.
 I have already spent several hours of my life in the waiting areas of German psychotherapy practices, I never want to see pastel walls with photos of stones and brochures with trees and birds flying away again.
-I know that sometimes it all seems like life consists of an incredible amount of torment and microscopically tiny moments when everything is okay.
+I know that sometimes it all seems like life consists of an incredible amount of torment and microscopically tiny moments when everything is okay-ish.

 Healing is hard.
 I can only share with you what has helped me:

 Shimmying my way from movie screening to movie screening.
-There's always a good movie playing somewhere, at least in these hallowed halls, and I've gotten 27 years around that way.
+There's always a good movie playing somewhere, at least in these sacred halls, and I've gotten 27 years around that way.
 I can no longer meet Robin Williams, and that hurts my soul, but it would hurt even more if we missed each other.
 I hope that you and I will see each other at the next screening because we're still here, and the one after that, and the one after that.
 For me, that means “I'll see you at the movies, friend.”

 But today I'm happy that you and I have made it this far.
 I have no choice but to finally leave you to Good Will Hunting and the incomparable, the inimitable, the magnificent Mr. Williams.
 It is the joy of my life to watch this movie with you.